 The sad reality, however, is that there could be a risk of developing cancer if part of your gardening or landscaping activities includes using chemicals that contain glyphosate, the active ingredient in Monsanto’s Roundup Weed Killer and other herbicide products.Talk to a lawyer about Roundup Weed Killer Get a free case review today

 Monsanto and its supporters point to a number of studies that found no evidence of a link between Roundup and any form of cancer.
 For example, a 2016 study funded by Monsanto “did not find support in the epidemiologic literature for a causal association between glyphosate and [non-Hodgkin lymphoma (NHL)] or [multiple myeloma (MM)],” two types of cancer commonly associated with the substance.
 Other studies have similarly failed to discover a connection between Roundup and cancer.

-Nonetheless, in 2015, the International Agency for Research on Cancer (IARC), an arm of the World Health Organization, classified glyphosate as “probably carcinogenic in humans,” even while noting that there was “limited evidence” of a link between glyphosate and non-Hodgkin lymphoma.
+Nonetheless, in 2015, the International Agency for Research on Cancer (IARC), the World Health Organization’s international agency, classified glyphosate as “probably carcinogenic in humans,” even while noting that there was “limited evidence” of a link between glyphosate and non-Hodgkin’s lymphoma.
 There are two primary reasons for why IARC researchers classified the weed killer as a carcinogenic chemical, despite what some have called thin evidence: